spatel1245/BeSocial/README2.md

       or
       java -cp "postgresql-42.6.0.jar;."
 BeSocial

       Select whichever is appropriate for your system.
-Driver is the auto-test file and BeSocial is manual interration.
+Driver is the auto-test file and BeSocial is manual interaction.
 ```

 ## Before you log in: